 Legal and General Affordable Housing explained that they are willing to expand and are looking for opportunities, but that they have not been buying in London since 2021.
 They stated that they have been offering roughly 50 per cent of market value on section 106 homes but that all their offers have been rejected.
 They explained that planning uncertainty is often a barrier when their funders (pension funds) need to make decisions, and that they are struggling to compete internally for resources to invest in affordable housing delivery, where there are other investment opportunities for L&G to make a higher return.
 They argued for more flexibility on the threshold approach (GLA officers explained that said flexibility already exists), they asked for more certainty on the level of grant provided by the GLA to subjects that are not investment partners.

+Appendix 2 – Stakeholders interviewed